Noise regulation: Authorized outdoor discharge of firearms and shooting ranges

 This provision contains only a curfew since most states protect shooting ranges from liability for noise disturbance.
 It can include a curfew requirement and a requirement for a public hearing if expansion of the range is desired.
 The provision may prohibit other weapons such as rocket propelled projectiles but may exempt unpowered weapons such as arrows.
 South Carolina (title 31 Chapter 18) requires that a sign stating SHOOTING RANGE-NOISE AREA be placed on all primary roads.
-Arizona (ARS 17-602) places a curfew from 10pm to 7 am.
+Arizona (ARS 17-602) places a curfew from 10 pm to 7 am.
 It also allows a tradeoff between the number of events and the maximum permitted sound level.
 New York (Chapter 150) also trades off overall levels with the duration of the sounds.
 Colorado (Article 25-12-109) declared that noise restrictions on shooting ranges is a detriment to public health, welfare, and morale.

 Condominiums and apartments

 This provision is a subjective immission control.
 It is designed to limit the noise disturbance between living units as defined by an enforcement official.
 One criterion used to evaluate that disturbance is use of plainly audible but at the location of the listener instead of at a specific distance.
 However, Charlotte, NC (Sec.
-15-69) limits indoor levels to 55 dB(A) between 9am to 9pm and 5 dB less at other times, but only from sound reproducing devices.
+15-69) limits indoor levels to 55 dB(A) between 9 am to 9 pm and 5 dB less at other times, but only from sound reproducing devices.
 Salt Lake Valley Health Department (Chapter 4), Minneapolis, MN (Chapter 389), and Albuquerque, NM (Article 9) use levels to existing ambient to define a violation.
 Albuquerque NM and Omaha, NE (Chapter 17) require that intruding sounds not be audible.
 Burlington, VT (Chapter 18) requires that renters be supplied with the city noise ordinance.

 In New York City specifically, the neighbor-to-neighbor noise issue is predominantly based on the average living situation.
 Due to the fact that most residents either live above, below, or directly next to their neighbors NYC building codes require the "acoustical isolation of dwelling units."
 Through the use of thick concrete walls or flooring to make sure the condo or cooperative is able to pass a warranty of habitability each unit must be able to withstand a certain amount of noise.